Proven Primary Care Health Outcomes for Patients

 Fewer emergency room and urgent care visits

 In addition to fewer hospitalizations, patients in MDVIP-affiliated practices also less likely to use an emergency room or an urgent care center than patients in traditional primary care practices, according to a study published in Population Health Management in 2016.
 Healthcare system costs for patients in MDVIP-affiliated practices were also less over the three-year term of the study.

 MDVIP-affiliated doctors are also finding more patients at risk for serious cardiac events.
 In a study of 95,000 patients, researchers found MDVIP-affiliated doctors identified 40 percent more people at risk for heart attack or stroke than standard cholesterol tests.
 The study, published in the journal Future Cardiology, highlighted tests in MDVIP’s Wellness Program, which use a multimarker approach to measuring heart disease risk.
 This approach is important—50 percent of heart attacks occur in people who have normal cholesterol levels.

-Better control chronic conditions
+Better control of chronic conditions